robertgiurcanu/PythoShop/README.md

 - Vertical fade effects
 - Image blending and chroma key overlays

-All filters are registered using decorators and automatically loaded into the interface.

 ---

 ### Tools

-Tools require user interaction and apply effects at specific locations:

 - Drawing horizontal and vertical lines
 - Drawing centered lines